gitter-badger/kthoom/README.md

 ### JSON Reading Lists

 kthoom supports loading lists of comic book files at once.
 Think audio playlists but for comic books!
 See [JSON Reading Lists](https://github.com/codedread/kthoom/tree/master/reading-lists) for more.

+### URL parameters

+  * alwaysOptimizedForStreaming=true: Tells kthoom to render pages immediately as they are de-compressed (this might not work for all comic books as some are not compressed in the order of reading)
+  * bookUri=&lt;url&gt;: Tells kthoom to open the given book (cbz/cbr file).
+  * readingListUri=&lt;url&gt;: Tells kthoom to load the given JSON Reading List (jrl) file and open the first file in that list.